 Students who have symptoms of infectious illness, such as influenza (flu) or COVID-19, should stay home.
 Parents/guardians should also promptly connect with our Attendance Officer and contact their healthcare provider for testing and care.
-Isolating when sick with COVID-19 and/or quarantining when close contact to a positive case has been confirmed, is essential to keep COVID-19 infections out of schools and prevent spread to others.
+Isolating when sick with COVID-19 is essential to keep COVID-19 infections out of schools and prevent spread to others.